 - picking up the horses’ feet

-Emotional and well-being assessments at the start and end of the programme measures the progress each participant has made.
+Emotional and well-being assessments at the start and end of the programme measured the progress each participant made.

 One veteran said:

-‘Had an amazing day at equine therapy, everyone did amazing feel on top of the world, confidence is booming.
+‘Had an amazing day at equine therapy, everyone was amazing, I feel on top of the world, my confidence is booming.
 I never thought I would say this but horses are amazing.’